Demand Avoidance And Learning {week 2, 2023}

 Demand avoidance can be a real struggle for neurodiverse children (and their parents!).
-This is what it looked like in our homeschool, at age 9 and now, at age 17.
+In this post, I define what demand avoidance really is.
+I also share examples of what it looks like in our everyday lives and my best advice for how to help.

 Demand Avoidance vs. Autistic Demand Avoidance vs. Pathological Demand Avoidance